 In August 1901 John Farrell married Mabel Sanborn (born in Dec.1879), the daughter of W.N.
 Sanborn, a prominent Faribault, Minnesota businessman.
-One of the Farrells' four children, Walter, age 4 1/2, drowned in the Minnesota River on November 22, 1910.
+One of the Farrells' four children, Walter, age 4 /2, drowned in the Minnesota River on November 22, 1910.
 John J. Farrell, Mabel Farrell, and some of their children are buried in Carver's Mount Hope Cemetery.

 The Farrells owned the house until Jan.
 1948, renting it out during their long years in St. Paul.
-Among renters was perhaps Clarence E. Funk, President of the First State Bank of Carver and one of John J. Farrel's fellow bank investors.
+Among renters was perhaps Clarence E. Funk, President of the First State Bank of Carver and Carver town treasurer in 1907, who was one of John J. Farrel's fellow bank investors.